phantie/object-modification-in-one-line/README.md

 # one-line_methods
-Run methods in one line even if they do not return 'self'.
+Execute methods in one line even if they do not return the object they are bound to.

 Say, we have: